-The prior amendment for the Callery-Judge Groves Agricultural Enclave submitted an analysis which identified an average density of 2.11 units/acre, and a median density of

-1.11 units/acre and proposed 0.8 units/acre, which was adopted as part of the AGE designation approved by the BCC.
+The prior amendment for the Callery-Judge Groves Agricultural Enclave submitted an analysis which identified an average density of 2.11 units/acre, and a median density of 1.11 units/acre and proposed 0.8 units/acre, which was adopted as part of the AGE designation approved by the BCC.
 This was considered to be consistent with surrounding area, and the amendment was presumed to not constitute sprawl.
 The applicant's revised proposal is for 1.2, which is higher than the original approval.
 The applicant submitted an analysis by Warner Real Estate Advisors, Inc. to comply with the statutory requirement.
 An explanation of the methodology and staff's response can be found in Exhibit 10.

-As the consistency provision is related only to the presumption clearing an Agricultural Enclave of the urban sprawl criteria, Planning staff analyzed the proposal utilizing the Urban Sprawl Criteria in Section IX.F.2 to allow the Board to consider a range of densities.
+As the consistency provision is related only to the presumption clearing an Agricultural Enclave of the urban sprawl criteria, Planning staff analyzed the proposal utilizing the Urban Sprawl Criteria in Section IX.F.2 to allow the Board to determine the appropriate consider a range of densities and intensities for this site.
 Staff's assessment is that the amendment as proposed does not meet any of the indicators of urban sprawl, and would not contribute to urban sprawl in the County.
+In fact, the project will help to ameliorate the existing urban sprawl development pattern that surrounds the Enclave.